 The lease liability relates to a lease the Club holds with Central Coast Council for the present site of the Club and its car park.
 The lease is for a period of 5 years and is due to expire in April 2024 with no formal option for extension.

-The Directors are actively engaging with Council to commence re-negotiation with Council for a new lease on terms which a consistent with the Club present lease arrangements.
+The Directors have commenced engagement with Council to re-negotiate the Clubs new lease, on terms which are consistent with the Club present lease arrangements.

 Note 8.
 Intangibles